rbazin/dynamic-connect-3/README.md

 # Dynamic connect-3

-Assignment 1 for ECSE526 AI course at McGill University
+Implementation of A* alpha-beta search to play the game Dynamic connect-3.
+This was part of course ECSE 526 at McGill University

 ## Player vs AI